This job is sometimes referred to by alternative titles

 Jordan: I actually reckon this job and career has got a lot going for it because it’s outdoors and because it’s such a big industry now, you don’t really know what’s going on until you have a good look on the inside and see how it really works.

-Ra: If she wants to take it on, yeah she’s go pretty well.
+Ra: If she wants to take it on, yeah she’d go pretty well.
 We could have her on board actually and do a bit of work!

 Clinton: There is a National Certificate in Horticulture with a specialised Viticulture strand.
 Trainees can start with National certificate in Horticulture Level 2, and work their way through to level 4 advanced.
 As the studies progress so trainees do more work on the viticulture area.
 There is a big demand for trained viticulturists in New Zealand’s growing wine industry.
 With hundreds of vineyards all over New Zealand career progression can be excellent and the qualifications gained are recognised all over the world.

-To become a winemaker you usually need to have:
+To become a winemaker you need to have:

-- a degree, diploma or certificate in winemaking, or a Bachelor of Science
+- a degree, diploma or certificate in viticulture or winemaking, or a Bachelor of Science

 - some years' experience working as a cellar hand or assistant winemaker.

-There are no set entry requirements to become a cellar hand or assistant winemaker, but many employers prefer some experience of working in the wine industry.
-Winemakers gain skills on the job, including how to do smell and taste testing of wines.
+There are no set entry requirements to become a cellar hand or assistant winemaker, but many employers prefer some wine industry experience.
 Some qualifications can be completed by correspondence while working on a vineyard.

 A tertiary entrance qualification is required to enter further training.
-Useful school subjects include maths, English and science, particularly chemistry.
+Useful school subjects include maths, chemistry, physics and processing technologies.

 Winemakers need to: